bhmurphy/my-grandpas-stories/Stories/funny-stories/ted-shoots-hornets.md

 ---
-title: There was a coffee can on the fence post, the sign said, “50 Cents.”
+title: Ted shoots the hornets’ nest halfway across the bridge over center creek
 parent: Growing up in Webb City Funny Stories and not so funny
 layout: default
 nav_order: 26